ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/postman_config.rst

 Optional: Create Environments in Postman
 ----------------------------------------

-If you use multiple ThreatConnect instances, it can be helpful to `create an environment <https://learning.postman.com/docs/sending-requests/managing-environments/#creating-environments>`_ for each instance with the `variables included in this collection <#step-2-configure-the-threatconnect-v3-api-collection>`_ via the **Environments** tab on the side navigation bar.
-Once you have created environments for each ThreatConnect instance you access, `select the environment <https://learning.postman.com/docs/sending-requests/managing-environments/#selecting-an-active-environment>`_ from the **Environment** dropdown when `making API requests in Postman <#step-3-make-threatconnect-api-requests-in-postman>`_.
+If you use multiple ThreatConnect instances, it can be helpful to `create an environment <https://learning.postman.com/docs/sending-requests/managing-environments/#creating-environments>`_ for each instance with the `variables included in this collection <#step-2-configure-the-threatconnect-v3-api-collection>`_ via the **Environments** tab in the Postman sidebar.
+After you create an environment for each of your ThreatConnect instances, `select the environment <https://learning.postman.com/docs/sending-requests/managing-environments/#selecting-an-active-environment>`_ from the **Environment** at the top right of Postman before `making API requests <#step-3-make-threatconnect-api-requests-in-postman>`_.

 ----

-*Postman® is a trademark of Postman, Inc.*
+*Postman® is a registered trademark of Postman, Inc.*